BRIXTOL/mcss/readme.md

 #### TS/JS Config

 Enable `esModuleInterop` or `allowSyntheticDefaultImports` options to import mithril's commonjs export format in your `tsconfig.json` or `jsconfig.json` file.
-Some projects may need to explicitly _include_ the location of your src files (_types_ is where the `fugazi.d.ts` declaration file is generated).
+Some projects may need to explicitly _include_ the location of your src files and the `fugazi.d.ts` declaration file.
 You can customize the location where the declaration is written.
 The below config should cover all bases:

 ```jsonc
 {